Domenico Bernini: Biography

-Born on 3 August 1657, Domenico was the last of the eleven children born to the famed seventeenth-century artist Gian Lorenzo Bernini and his wife Caterina Tezio.
-A scholar and author, Domenico Bernini published several works related to the history of the Catholic Church.
-Published in four volumes, History of the Heresies perhaps is the best known of his writings.
 Domenico's biography of his father, Vita del Cavalier Gio.
 Lorenzo Bernini, appeared in Rome in 1713 and is now available in its first English translation and critical edition.
 It is one of the most important, full-length primary sources for the life of Gian Lorenzo Bernini.
-Domenico Bernini died in 1723.
+Domenico Bernini died in Rome on 3 November 1723, and was buried in his family's tomb in Santa Maria Maggiore.